 Austin Black Pride, a 501 (c) 3 organization, was recreated in 2016 with queer people of color in mind.
 The founders of Austin Black Pride (ABP) saw that Austin was lacking in spaces and programming that catered to the unique needs of its Black LGBTQ community.
 Austin Black Pride was not created to further divide, bash, or belittle non-Black LGBTQ communities; but to instead preserve the culture and history, while also celebrating the evolution of Black LGBTQ folk.

-Our mission is to transform the living and social environments of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) people of color.
-We aim to create multicultural oportunities that educate, celebrate, and empower the experiences of LGBTQ individuals through culturally specific programs, policy, advocacy, partnerships and relationship building.
+Our mission is to transform the living and social environments of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) people of color with a focus on Black LGBTQ individuals.
+We aim to create multicultural opportunities that educate, celebrate, and empower LGBTQ individuals of color through the creation and/or facilitation of culturally specific programs, policy, advocacy, partnerships, and relationship building.

 Community Development: Producing engaging initiatives that address socio-economic issues affecting our communities.
 We are dedicated to teaming up with agents of change to mobilize & bring awareness to disparities such as HIV/AIDS, Education, Employment and Housing.

-Youth Development: Providing positive leadership and skills building opportunities for innovation and mobilization of youth visibility and action in our communities.
+Youth Development: Providing positive leadership and skill-building opportunities for innovation and mobilization of youth visibility and action in our communities.
 In addition, providing assistance to youth who are seeking higher education.

 Community Outreach: Fostering networks and collaboration with members of our communities and partners who share a similar vision, we produce large scale outreach activities to provide information, education and networking opportunities that improve the quality of life for our diverse communities.
 Austin Black Pride not only provides culturally specific programming but designs a weeklong pride celebration created for and planned entirely by volunteers of the community.